Reed-CompBio/spras/docs/prms/bowtiebuilder.rst

 Implementation Details
 ----------------------

-BowTieBuilder's internal algorithm only takes in directed graphs.
+BowTieBuilder's internal implementation only takes in directed interactomes.
-Any pathway inputted into BowTieBuilder gets converted into a directed graph, where undirected edges get converted into two directed edges pointing opposite of one another.
+SPRAS will automatically convert edges to directed edges as necessary.
+For more information, see the section on :ref:`algorithm directionality <directionality>`.